 Blue-green algae such as spirulina

-These types of seaweed have different tastes and their nutritional profiles slightly differ.
+These types of seaweed have different tastes and their nutritional profiles differ slightly.
 Wakame is commonly used to make seaweed salad.

-Eating seaweed is a great way to get most nutrients without taking too many calories.
+Eating seaweed is a great way to get a lot of nutrients without consuming too many calories.

-Seaweed is generally a potent source of protein, carbohydrates, fibers and polyunsaturated lipids such as omega-3 (25).
-It also contains minerals such as selenium, iron, calcium, magnesium, potassium, sodium, phosphorus, manganese and zinc (1).
+Seaweed is generally a potent source of protein, carbohydrates, fibers, and polyunsaturated lipids such as omega-3 (2).
+It also contains minerals such as selenium, iron, calcium, magnesium, potassium, sodium, phosphorus, manganese and zinc (3).

-Vitamins found in sea vegetables include A, B12, E, C and K (1).
-Some seaweed types such as sea lettuce (Ulva lactuca) and hypnea contain all the 9 essential amino acids (amino acids that must be obtained from the diet as they cannot be synthesised in the body) (24).
-So, if you are trying to cut back on animal protein, seaweed is a great alternative.
+Vitamins found in sea vegetables include A, B12, E, C, and K (3).
+Some seaweed types such as sea lettuce (Ulva lactuca) and hypnea contain all 9 essential amino acids (amino acids that must be obtained from the diet as they cannot be synthesized in the body) (4).
+So, if you’re trying to cut back on animal protein, seaweed is a great alternative.

-The thyroid is a butterfly shaped gland found in your neck that produces thyroid hormones.
-These hormones are responsible for the regulation of weight, internal temperature, metabolism, repair of damaged cells and growth (26).
+The thyroid is a butterfly shaped gland that is found in your neck that produces thyroid hormones.
+These hormones are responsible for the regulation of weight, internal temperature, metabolism, repair of damaged cells and growth (5).
 Iodine is required to produce thyroid hormone.
-And since iodine cannot be synthesised by the body, it has to be obtained from the diet.
+As iodine cannot be synthesized by the body, it has to be obtained from the diet.

 Seaweed is arguably the best dietary source of iodine.
 The iodine content however varies depending on the type of seaweed.
-Below are the estimated iodine content of 3 different types of dried sea vegetables (2):
+Below are the estimated average iodine content of 3 different types of dried sea vegetables (6):

 Kombu: 2523.5 mg/kg